 I always advise my clients to try a workout program consistently for three weeks.
 If you don’t see results after 21 days, then it’s time to try something new.
 So give lifting heavier weights with less repetitions a try if you feel like that’s best for your body right now.
 If you lift heavier weights, you’ll likely notice that your strength increases faster — which may be your goal!

 How do I know when it is time to increase my weight or reps?

-If you’re someone, like me, who bulks up easily, then the answer is to stick to lower weights with higher reps.
+If you’re someone, like me, who bulks up easily — and doesn't want to — then the answer is to stick to lower weights with higher reps.
 I do not lift weights heavier than 7 pounds because when I do, my shoulders, back and chest bulk up in a way that I don’t like.
-I like the sleek and toned look, so I prefer to stick to my 3- or 5-pound dumbbells.
-If my body feels bored or the workout is too easy, then I change it up using resistance bands or doing bodyweight exercises (like lots of planks!).
+I like to maintain a sleek and toned look, so I prefer to stick to my 3- or 5-pound dumbbells.
+If my body feels bored or the workout is too easy, then I change it up using resistance bands or doing bodyweight exercises — like lots of planks!
 Instead of increasing the weight, I just change up the exercises altogether.

 If this is too easy and you feel like the progress is too slow, then speed it up!
-But keep in mind that I encourage my clients to focus on their overall strength and progress, not necessarily to keep increasing their weight.
+But try to focus on your overall strength and progress instead of increasing your weights.
 It all comes down to how you want to look and feel in your body.